 Perfect for car-free staycation holidays, Cambridge is a great city to explore on foot and a fantastic hub for journeys by bus, bike, boat and train.
 Cycle or punt down the River Cam to Grantchester and have tea in an orchard; catch a train to see red pandas and an underground cave or hop on the guided busway to the market town of St Ives and bird-haunted lakes at Fen Drayton.
 Here are three top trips out of town with some tips, at the end about bus tickets, bike hire and handy places to stay.

 1. Shepreth and Royston

 Hourly trains from either of Cambridge’s railway stations stop off at some pretty villages on their way to Kings Cross.
 Shepreth, fifteen minutes away by train, is full of thatched cottages and leafy meadows.

-- Shepreth Wildlife Park is right next to the railway station and generally offers a £3 discount to visitors arriving by train (not summer 2020).
+- Shepreth Wildlife Park is right next to the railway station and generally offers a discount to visitors arriving by train or bus.
 Inhabitants include cute, bamboo-chomping red pandas and free-flying fruit bats.
 There are feedings or talks every half an hour and you’ll never feel the same about those cuddly meerkats after watching them devour live insects or half-rats or in a carnivorous frenzy.

 - Stroll into the rose-twined village for a thatched teashop and neighbouring manor gardens.

 - Ten minutes further by train, you can visit the mysterious Royston Cave, a curiously carved underground chamber, and possible Knights Templar meeting place, dug out of the ancient chalk.

 2. St Ives and Fen Drayton

 Cambridge boasts the world’s longest guided busway (the bus steers itself along concrete tracks); you can use it to access a watery nature reserve and have tea in the picturesque market town of St Ives.